Heidemann-Consulting/Team-Intelligence-Platform/docs/lacm-templates-library.md

   - Value:

 ## 8. Competitive Landscape Overview
 *Who are your main competitors and what is your general positioning against them?
-(Detailed analysis in `LACM_Competitors_YYYY-MM-DD.md`)*
+(Detailed analysis in `LACM_Competitors_YYYY-MM-DD`)*
 - Competitor A:
 - Competitor B: